 - CIBC Internet and mobile banking.
 If you have a CIBC chequing account, you can access your account online through the CIBC Online Banking portal.
 You can also download the CIBC Mobile Banking app and access your chequing account via your smartphone.
 This enables you to manage your account, pay bills, send money transfers domestically and overseas and apply for other CIBC products at any time, either online or via the app.

 - Free Interac e-Transfer transactions.
-Save $1.50 on e-Transfer sending fees when you use the CIBC Mobile Banking app to send and receive e-Transfers.
+Save the e-Transfer sending fees when you use the CIBC Mobile Banking app to send and receive e-Transfers.

 - Mobile pay.
 Pay the way you want to with digital payment and mobile wallet options including Visa Checkout, Google Pay, Apple Pay and Samsung Pay.

 - Paperless statements.
 Avoid the record-keeping fees associated with paper statements and request eStatements that are free and better for the environment.